wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 That is because we have re-run the `displayItems` function, and it's actually creating a brand new list item each time.

-When you remove an item from thte DOM, and replace it with a new item, all of those event listeners are lost.
+When you remove an item from the DOM, and replace it with a new item, all of those event listeners are lost.

 We would have to manually add them back, which is a pain.